Positive Third Space

 Kwakha Indvodza’s Positive Third Space

 KI indorses a positive and achievable masculinity, while promoting long-lasting behaviour change and healthy lifestyle choices.
 This is achieved through the construction of a Positive Third Space, which forms the core of all Kwakha Indvodza’s implementation.
-Adapting recognised sociological theory, as first conceptualized by Ray Oldenberg (1989) into the sub-Saharan and gender/youth development contexts, Kwakha Indvodza’s Positive Third Space serves a key gap in the psycho-social support and social development of Swaziland’s youth.
+Adapting recognised sociological theory, as first conceptualized by Ray Oldenberg (1989) into the sub-Saharan and gender/youth development contexts, Kwakha Indvodza’s Positive Third Space serves a key gap in the psycho-social support and social development of Eswatini’s youth.

 Kwakha Indvodza’s community-based initiatives form a positive space, away from the often negative, troubled or instable ‘space’ of the home and the sometimes threatening, overcrowded, utilitarian space of the school or workplace.
 As such, KI serves the community through providing supervised and constructive alternatives to more typical distractions which might lead a young man into making negative lifestyle choices.